jerry81/GHP/2024/mar.md

     - creating Jargonaut to replace it - it's a chat room, not a chat bot
   - danger of "losing science" - publishers may go bankrupt
   - chrome up to 124 - PWA (progressive web apps) turn website into app
+  - "AI prompt engineering is dead"?
+    - ai better than humans at it
+  - teachers like cgpt for grading

 3/7
 - politics